nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Providers

-To take advantage of the auto-scaling and dask-distributed computing capabilities, QHub can be deployed on a handful of the most commonly used cloud providers.
-QHub utilizes many of the resources these cloud providers have to offer, however, at it's core, is the Kubernetes engine (or service).
-Each cloud provider has slightly different ways Kubernetes is configured but fear not, all of this is handled by QHub.
+To take advantage of the auto-scaling and dask-distributed computing capabilities, Nebari can be deployed on a handful of the most commonly used cloud providers.
+Nebari utilizes many of the resources these cloud providers have to offer; however, the Kubernetes engine (or service) is at it's core.
+Each cloud provider has slightly different ways that Kubernetes is configured but fear not, all of this is handled by Nebari.

-Listed below are the cloud providers QHub currently supports.
+Listed below are the cloud providers Nebari currently supports.

 :::note
 Many of the cloud providers regularly update their internal Kubernetes versions so if you wish to specify a particular version, please check the following resources.
-This is _completely optional_ as QHub will, by default, select the most recent version available for your preferred cloud provider.
+This is _completely optional_ as Nebari will, by default, select the most recent version available for your preferred cloud provider.
 [Digital Ocean](https://docs.digitalocean.com/products/kubernetes/changelog/) [Google Cloud Platform](https://cloud.google.com/kubernetes-engine/docs/release-notes-stable) [Amazon Web Services](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) [Microsoft Azure](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli)
 :::

 <Tabs>